 Japanese Culture and Language Program at Keiwa College

-Keiwa College hosts foreign students every summer for an intensive two-week program that we call the Japanese Culture and Language Program (JCLP).
-Besides Japanese language lessons, participants have numerous opportunities to interact with Japanese students and local people through a wide range of cross-cultural activities.
+Keiwa College hosts students every summer for an intensive two-week program that Japanese Culture and Language (JCLP).
+Beside Japanese language lessons, participants have numerous opportunities to interact with Japanese students and local people through a wide range of cross-cultural activities.
 Participants will enjoy a well-rounded cultural experience in a remote part of Japan that most tourists never get to see.
 If you compare the JCLP to other programs of this type, you will recognize that the JCLP offers a special experience.

 Number of Students: Minimum of 8, Maximum of 15

 1) A non-Japanese person who is strongly interested in Japanese Culture and language.

 2) Aged 18 or older, preferably a student.
 If not, please consult with us.